cynthia/yael/doc/cinterface.rst

 Vector sizes are passed explicitly, as long int's to allow for large arrays on 64 bit machines.
 Vectors can be free'd with ``free()``::

-  /* Generate a random thread using a thread-safe function */ long n = 100;	\
+  /* Generate a random array using a thread-safe function */ long n = 100;	\
   seed = 666;
   float * v = fvec_new_randn_r (n, seed);